burukuru/docs/pages/documentation/6-developing-with-java/loader-api.md

 If you are using the [Graql shell](../graql/graql-shell.html), batch loading is available using the `-b` option.

-## Getting the LoaderClient

-The loader client can be found in the grakn-client package.
-You can access it using the following dependency:
+To use the loader client API, add the following to your pom.xml:

 ```
 <dependency>